ianfabs/frenchie/README.md

 ### Void Blocks
 A **void** block is a block that *does not* return anything, beause it's encasing function is `void`.
 These blocks are created by writing `{{#}}` with whatever you would like after the `#`.
 Technically, because I'm a terrible programmer, you could also return code from these blocks.
-Maybe I'll fix that, or maybe I'll call it a feature.
-For now it's staying.
+Maybe I'll fix that, or maybe I'll just call it a feature.

 ## Security Concerns
 To make things easier on myself, I used an insecure feature of javascript.
 It made writing this code a ***lot** easier.
 I do have plans to think of a way around this limitation in the future.
 Currently, I don't know any better methods for accomplishing this, so any support is greatly appreciated.